 - Fold down metal side shelves

-- Removable bottom vent section allows easy ash removal
+- Removable bottom vent section/ash pan allows easy ash removal

 - Available in a variety of colors

-Grills, cart, and side tables bring this grill up to nearly 90 pounds in total weight.
-A comparably sized ceramic unit weights more than 200 pounds typically.
+Grills, cart, and side tables bring this grill up to 97 pounds in total weight.
+A comparably sized ceramic unit weighs more than 200 pounds.
 Since the Akorn is metal and less fragile, it also doesn’t need all the packing materials so a smaller box to ship, which is a good thing since this grill is coming from the other side of the planet.
-But the big feature here, actually the only noteworthy feature, is that the Akorn can be had for around $300USD, or a third the price of a similar sized ceramic grill.
+But the big feature here, actually the only noteworthy feature, is that the Akorn can be had for around $330USD, or a third the price of a similar-sized ceramic grill.

-Actually, there are a number of features to the Akorn that it’s metal shell allows for.
-The bottom drops away for easy clean out.
-The whole unit is mounted on a cart with wheels and since it isn’t that heavy, it is easy to move.
-The lid locks in place and all you really have to worry about is that the paint will come off and it will rust, because it will.
+Actually, there are a number of features to the Akorn that its metal shell allows for.
+The bottom drops away for easy clean-out.
+The whole unit is mounted on a cart with wheels and since it is lightweight, it is easy to move.
+The lid locks in place and all you really have to worry about is that the paint will come off because it might rust.

 Ultimately, the argument for buying the Char-Griller Akorn comes down to price and value.
-It isn’t as good as the higher priced Kamado grills.
+It lacks the quality of higher-priced Kamado grills.
 That is just a fact.
 It won’t last as long and it will probably give you trouble eventually.
 Don’t expect it to be great.
 It isn’t.
 It is, however, cheap in both senses of the word.
-At around $300USD it isn’t a serious investment.
-It will grill and it will smoke, but all in all, it is a tradeoff of quality and function over price.
+At around $330USD it isn’t a serious investment.
+It will grill at a high temperature and smoke low and slow.
+But all in all, it is a tradeoff of quality and function over price.